ThibaultLatrille/AdaptaPop/README.md

 - [II.
 Divergence](https://github.com/ThibaultLatrille/AdaptaPop#ii-divergence---run-bayescode-on-orthomam)
 - [III.
 Contrast polymorphism and divergence](https://github.com/ThibaultLatrille/AdaptaPop#iii-run-global-analysis-contrasting-polymorphism-and-divergence)

-Section I and II are independent from each other and can be run in parallel, while section III depends on the results of I and II.
+Section I and II are independent of each other and can be run in parallel, while section III depends on the results of I and II.
-Alternatively, the results of each section can be downloaded at https://doi.org/10.5281/zenodo.7107234.
+Alternatively, the results of each section can be downloaded at https://doi.org/10.5281/zenodo.7107233.

 If problems and/or questions are encountered, feel free to [open issues](https://github.com/ThibaultLatrille/AdaptaPop/issues).